Suspended Art Installations for Architectural Interiors

 Mettje designed and installation which she named “kaleidoscope” made-up of individual kinetic mobiles hanging in a space that was 40 feet by 25 feet within the Conservatory at the Indianapolis Zoo.

-The photo shows bright pink tropical flowers, with the mobiles hanging in the warm, Eden-like paradise of the Hilbert Conservatory at White River Gardens at the Indianapolis Zoo in Indianapolis, Indiana.
+The photo above shows bright pink tropical flowers, with the mobiles hanging in the warm, Eden-like paradise of the Hilbert Conservatory at White River Gardens at the Indianapolis Zoo in Indianapolis, Indiana.

 Our Suspended Art Installations, use the translucent, jewel-toned fabric panels to catch the light and air currents.
 For the Zoo, the intention was to make visitors feel more welcome and to mimic the flight of butterflies.